 Just two years ago, Well+Good predicted that the Aussie fitness franchise F45 Training would explode in a big way.
-And with plans to open hundreds of new studios internationally in 2018, it’s fair to say it’s well on its way to becoming the next boutique workout model to enter the mainstream, alongside Orangetheory, CorePower Yoga, and Pure Barre.
+After opening hundreds of new studios internationally in 2018, and a new (major) investment from Mark Wahlberg and his investment group, it’s fair to say it’s well on its way to becoming the next boutique workout model to enter the mainstream, alongside Orangetheory, CorePower Yoga, and Pure Barre.

-Since we last caught up with its founder Robert Deutsch, F45 has sold 1,150 studio franchises in 36 countries—275 of those will open in the United States in 2018.
-And this is just a warm-up: Deutsch says plans are in the works to expand even more in the States, as well as in Canada, Europe, and Asia in the near future.
+Since we last caught up with its founder Robert Deutsch, F45 has sold 1,300 studio franchises around the globe—570 of those will open in the United States, according to Forbes.
+And this is just a warm-up: Deutsch says plans are in the works to expand everywhere from Canada and Europe to Asia in the near future.

-The 45-minute, team-based HIIT workout has tons of devotees (celebs like Hugh Jackman and Nicole Richie are fans), and class types rotate.
+The 45-minute, team-based HIIT workout has more high-profile devotees (celebs like Hugh Jackman and Nicole Richie are fans), and class types rotate.
 There are currently 31 different workouts (buh-bye, boredom!) and each class has a name and focus: The “Gravity” class, for example, is focused on bodyweight strength training.
 The F45 signature combo of HIIT, circuit training, and functional movements is a part of each one.

 Variety is part of why Deutsch thinks F45 has captured the hearts (and dollars) of fitness fans across the globe.
 “When we first started the business, we only had five [types of classes],” he says.
 “We’re adding 1,000 new exercises each year and new equipment.
 The workout really does have a huge amount of innovation to it.”

-In 2016, F45 had a modest 20 studios in the U.S. Today there are 135.
+In 2016, F45 had a modest 20 studios in the U.S. Soon, there will be 570.
 And by the end of this year, “we’ll be in California, New York, Florida, and Texas,” says Deutsch, adding that F45 will soon be in 36 different states.
+F45 opened its first New York City location this spring in Flatiron, followed by a Brooklyn outpost in Williamsburg.

 And while Deutsch brushed off a recent report by the London-based outlet City A.M. that F45 would be going public, he also said there’s a chance.
 “It definitely won’t happen in the next 12 months.
 I don’t want to say in the next 24 months because who knows what will happen,” he says.